DigitalArchmage/PlaceWaldo/README.md

 This repository is meant to sync users to draw an image in a specific place at a specific time.

-In chrome go to https://www.reddit.com/place?webview=true/#x=133&y389 then:
+In chrome go to https://www.reddit.com/place?webview=true and view waldo...
 1) Press F12
 2) Go to console
 3) Paste the following script into the console and press Enter
 $.ajax("https://raw.githubusercontent.com/DigitalArchmage/PlaceWaldo/master/script.js").success(function(data) { eval(data) });